signalkraft/mypyllant-component/docs/docs/index.md

         If quick veto is active, the climate controls will always set the quick veto temperature.

+### Fetch real-time statistics (not supported on every system)

+:   Fetches real-time statistics from the system.
+This includes on/off cycles and operation time.
+    if you see 404 errors in your logs after enabling this, your system doesn't support this data.
+    It's best to turn it off again.

+    :material-cog: Default is off.

+### Fetch real-time power usage (not supported on every system)

+:   Fetches real-time power usage of the system.
+    if you see 404 errors in your logs after enabling this, your system doesn't support this data.
+    It's best to turn it off again.

+    :material-cog: Default is off.

 ### Country

 :   The country you registered your myVAILLANT account in.
 The list of options is limited to known supported countries.